 Waheeda has also published in the print media including among others, the Daily Maverick, the Conversation, the Thinker, News24, the Star, Cape Argus, Rand Daily Mail, Sunday Times and the Cape Times as well as community newspapers such as Muslim Views.

 She has been interviewed on television channels such as Cape Town TV, eNCA and the SABC as well as radio channels including SAFM, Cape Talk, Good Hope FM, Bush Radio, Voice of the Cape, Channel Islam and Al-Ansaar.

-She has further made numerous submissions to various ministries, government departments and the South African Law Reform Commission on the need to recognize Muslim marriages in South Africa and has provided expert opinions to law firms within South Africa and abroad, organisations within civil society, local government, the South African Commission on Gender Equality and the United Nations Independent Expert on Minority Issues.
+She has further made numerous submissions to various ministries, government departments and the South African Law Reform Commission on the need to recognise Muslim marriages in South Africa and has provided expert opinions to law firms within South Africa and abroad, organisations within civil society, local government, the South African Commission on Gender Equality and the United Nations Independent Expert on Minority Issues.